Shamilkv34/book/nostarch/chapter15.md

 We’re introducing `Drop` in the context of smart pointers because the functionality of the `Drop` trait is almost always used when implementing a smart pointer.
-For example, when a `Box<T>` is dropped it will deallocate the space on the heap that the box points to.
+For example, when a `Box<T>` is dropped, it will deallocate the space on the heap that the box points to.

 In some languages, for some types, the programmer must call code to free memory